-Doctorate of Physical Therapy Programs in California
+Doctor of Physical Therapy Programs in California

-A doctorate of physical therapy, or DPT degree, has become the standard when it comes to physical therapy education to meet the increasingly high demands of modern medical practices.
-And, as of 2015, those who wish to become physical therapists need a doctor of physical therapy degree to qualify to sit for the licensing exam.i If you are looking to jump start a career as a physical therapist, or just expand your knowledge, then DPT programs may be a great choice for you.
+A doctor of physical therapy, or DPT degree, has become the standard when it comes to physical therapy education to meet the increasingly high demands of modern medical practices.

 Physical therapists play an important role in the medical industry because they help people rehabilitate from injuries, improve their motion, and manage their pain.
-They may also support patients with chronic conditions, injuries, and illnesses.i Those who are compassionate, dependable, and have a high stress tolerance, might want to consider earning a doctor of physical therapy degree.ii Your skills and knowledge could be put to use in a potentially growing field, while making a difference in patients’ lives.
+They may also support patients with chronic conditions, injuries, and illnesses.
+Those who are compassionate, dependable, and have a high stress tolerance, might want to consider earning a doctor of physical therapy degree.
+Your skills and knowledge could be put to use in a potentially growing field, while making a difference in patients’ lives.

-In fact, the United States Bureau of Labor Statistics (BLS) predicts employment of physical therapists to increase 34% during the years 2014 to 2024, much faster than the average for all occupations.
-That’s because the baby boomer generation will likely remain active as they age.
-Additionally, medical technology and procedures may allow for more outpatient surgeries, which could require physical therapy.iii For these reasons, and many others, now may be a great time to explore doctorate of physical therapy programs.
+In fact, the United States Bureau of Labor Statistics (BLS) predicts employment of physical therapists to increase 21% during the years 2020 to 2030, much faster than the average for all occupations.
+Additionally, medical technology and procedures may allow for more outpatient surgeries, which could require physical therapy.
+For these reasons, and many others, now may be a great time to explore doctorate in physical therapy programs.
+(Source: BLS.gov)

 To practice as a physical therapist in the United States, you must earn a doctorate of physical therapy from a CAPTE- accredited program and pass a state licensure exam.
-Masters degrees, such as the Master of Physical Therapy (MPT) or Master of Science of Physical Therapy, are no longer offered. iv Typically, DPT programs require students to have earned a bachelors degree before entry.
+Masters degrees, such as the Master of Physical Therapy (MPT) or Master of Science of Physical Therapy, are no longer offered.
+Typically, DPT programs require students to have earned a bachelors degree before entry.
 Some may also request the completion of specific coursework, such as anatomy, physiology, and biology, among others.

 Normally, doctor of physical therapy programs take 3 years of full time study to complete.
-However, some schools may offer a 6 or 7-year program that allows students to graduate with a bachelors and a DPT degree.iv Schools for physical therapy vary, so contact your preferred DPT programs to learn if this might be an option.
+However, some schools may offer a 6 or 7-year program that allows students to graduate with a bachelors and a DPT degree.
+Schools for physical therapy vary, so contact your preferred DPT programs to learn if this might be an option.